dolittle/migrations/DotNET.SDK/v4-v5/README.md

 the idea of **upsert** (insert or update).
 This will then help you enable replay scenarios without creating duplicates in the database, If an entity is already there, just update it.
 MongoDB has this concept built in and is called `upsert` - you can find more details [here](https://docs.mongodb.com/manual/reference/method/db.collection.update/).

+### Events from other microservices

+Since your system is not the owner - or creator - of the events coming from another microservice, but they might have enough significance for you to want to keep a copy in your own event store and main event log.
+You can simply take a dependency to the interface `IEventStore` and use the `Commit()` methods to do so.

+Often however, the information coming from another microservice is not exactly how you want to model your private events.
+You would typically then model explicitly your own needs or reuse event types you already have and copy the necessary information over to those and then commit it to the event store.
+This is often the case when you are modelling invariants explicitly as aggregate roots and have to guarantee the consistency.

 ### ExecutionContext